yu-ming-chen/tp/docs/UserGuide.md

 This command is usually used to purge the sample data that is created when you launch the application for the first time.

 > ⚠️ Exercise caution when using the clear command as it is **irreversible**! <br>
-> ⚠️ If there are **no budgets** in NUSave, the clear command will not have any visible effect.
+> ⚠️ If there are **no budgets** in NUSave, the clear command has no visible effect.

 Format: `clear`